 Upon entering the office, you will be greeted immediately by our friendly staff.
 We will take you on a tour of the office, allowing your child to become familiar with their surroundings.
 We will begin by gaining and establishing trust with your child using behavior management strategies such as “Tell-Show-Do” and “Positive Reinforcement.”
 Your child will be shown all of the instruments we will be using today and how they work, often demonstrating their use on the child’s hand first.

-You will meet Dr. Brad, who will perform a comprehensive exam.
+You will meet your dentist, who will perform a comprehensive exam.
 Your child’s age and comfort level will help determine the length of their appointment.
 Younger, more nervous children may sit in their parents lap for their cleaning and exam.
 Our goal is to establish the dentist’s office as a safe, friendly place.
 Depending on your child’s specific needs, we may also take images using our low-dose digital imaging system.

 What are some ways to prepare my child for his/her first dental visit?